The Trick to Stuffed Pork Tenderloin Recipes: Bacon

-Making stuffed pork tenderloin is easier than you may think and it’s a terrific party dish, especially around the holidays.
+Making stuffed pork tenderloin recipes are easier than you may think and they make a terrific party dish, especially around the holidays.

 Here’s my trick: Instead of tying the stuffed tenderloin together with twine, just wrap it in bacon instead.
 It’s less demanding, and the bacon makes this an especially rich and flavorful meal.
 Plus everything is better with bacon, right?

-This bacon-wrapped tenderloin seems fancy-ish, but is actually quite quick and easy.
+This bacon-wrapped pork loin seems fancy-ish, but is actually quite quick and easy.
 Roast a tray of potatoes in the oven at the same time, and dinner is all set.

-Open it like a book and then pound it with a meat tenderizer or a rolling pin until slightly flattened.
+- Open the butterflied pork loin like a book and then pound it with a meat tenderizer or a rolling pin until slightly flattened.
 This makes it easier to wrap the tenderloin around the stuffing and hold it closed while you wrap it with bacon.

-If you think of pork tenderloin as dry and bland, then you have to try this recipe.
+If you think of pork tenderloin as dry and bland, then you have to try this stuffed bacon wrapped pork loin recipe.
 Filled with herby stuffing and wrapped with bacon, you will definitely have something to write home about.

 Bacon-Wrapped Stuffed Pork Tenderloin RecipePrint